GoldenDog190/reading-notes-201/class-02.md

 ## JavaScript Chapter 2 "Basic JavaScript Instructions":

 **Basic Javascript Instructions**
+- *Statements*
+  *
+- *Comments*
+  *
+- *Variable*
+  *
+    - How to declare them:
+    - How to assign them a value:
+    - Data Types:
+    - Using them to store a number:
+    - Using them to store a string:
+    - Using quotes inside a string:
+    - Using them to store a boolean:
+    - Shorthand for creating variables:
+    - Changing the value of a variable:
+    - Rules for naming variables:

+- *Arrays*
+  * Creating an array
+  * Values in arrays:
+  * Accessing & changing values:

-- Expressions: evaluates into a single value
+- *Expressions* evaluate into a single value and rely on operators to calculate a value.
-1. Expressions that assign a value to a variable.
-Example: var color = 'beige'; --> The value of color is now beige.
-2. Expressions that use 2 or more values to return a single value.
-Example: var area = 3 * 2; --> The value of the area is now 6.
+  *  Expressions can just assign a value to a variable or use 2 or more values to return a single value.

-- Operators
-1. Assignment Operators
-2. Comparison Operators
-3. Logical Operators
-4. Arithmetic Operators
-5. String Operators
+- *Operators* allow programers to create a single value from one or more values.

-- Arithmetic Operators: mathematical operators, which you can use numbers
+ * Arithmetic Operators: mathematical operators, which you can use numbers
-- String Operators: the + symbol.
+ * String Operators: the + symbol.
 This is used to join strings on either side.
-Jioning 2 or more string to create one new string is called concatenation.
+Joining 2 or more string to create one new string is called concatenation.

 ## JavaScript Chapter 4 "Decisions and Loops" *only up to section on switch statements*: